 On your GPS or phone map app, type in "ponte sospeso di san marcellino pistoiese" to map how to get there.
 You can see the map with some other photos here: https://goo.gl/maps/4JmikaqWuKp

-The area is perfect for running around, letting off steam, playing around, picnicking and a quick afternoon nap in the shade.
-If you aren’t prepared with a hamper full of goodies then you can lunch at the onsite restaurant which has a simple & economical menu, or you could check out the Panini at the bar located in front of the entrance of the bridge.
+The area is perfect for running around, letting off steam, playing around, picnics and a quick afternoon nap in the shade.
+If you aren’t prepared with a hamper full of goodies, then you can lunch at the on-site restaurant which has a simple & budget-friendly menu, or you could check out the panini at the bar located in front of the entrance of the bridge.